openstreetmap/owg-website/index.md

 # Join Us!

-OWG is a volunteer group, and we are always keen to find new members.
-We are particularly looking for people who can analyse our infrastructure, make plans, forecast future hardware needs, draw up budgets and that sort of thing.
-This does involve a certain level of technical expertise but it's not writing code, for example, and OWG membership doesn't grant access to any of the servers - that's for our Sysadmins.
-If you'd like to join us, have a read of our [membership policy]({{ site.baseurl }}/policies/owg-membership/), and please get in touch!
+OWG is a volunteer group, and we are always keen to welcome new members.
+We are particularly looking for people who can help analyse our infrastructure, make plans, forecast future hardware needs, and help with budgeting.

+This does involve a certain level of technical knowledge, but it is not software development.
+OWG membership does not grant access to any servers - that is handled by our Sysadmins.

+If you would like to join us, please read our [membership policy]({{ site.baseurl }}/policies/owg-membership/) and get in touch.

 Some tasks welcome beginner contributions.
 They are labelled as [help-wanted](https://github.com/openstreetmap/operations/issues?q=is%3Aissue%20state%3Aopen%20label%3Ahelp-wanted) on the issue tracker.